 Instead of hiding away when the rain starts to fall, why not embrace the beauty of the New Forest when there are fewer people around?
 As well as the famous ponies, this National Park with its forest, pastureland, river valleys and heath, is home to five types of deer as well as a plethora of wildlife which are best spotted when it’s quiet.

 Pop on your waterproofs and wellies and discover miles of waymarked walking and cycling trails with the promise of a cosy café or pub to warm up in afterwards.
+There are plenty of things to do in the rain and walking is a wonderful way to make the most of those wet days, splashing in puddles and seeing the New Forest landscape from a new perspective.
 Our guide to the ‘best walks in the New Forest’ features some great options, or you can pick up trail maps and information from the New Forest Visitor Centre in Lyndhurst during your stay.

 Escape from it all in a spa

 Who cares what the weather’s like outside if you are cocooned within an indulgent spa, feet up, being wonderfully pampered?
 There are a wealth of luxurious spas in the New Forest offering treatments guaranteed to leave you feeling refreshed and invigorated in no time.

 Carey’s Manor in Brockenhurst, Herb House in Lime Wood, New Park Manor on the way to Lyndhurst and Chewton Glen in New Milton all offer plenty of opportunities for serious relaxation, the ideal rainy day activity - to name just a few.